 Halloween will definitely look different this fall, due to COVID-19 regulations and safety precautions.
 Trick-or-treating might not even happen and there won’t be many Halloween parties to prepare for due to social distancing restrictions, but you can entertain your kids by reading some spooky Halloween books.
 There are so many of them available for children and it can be a bit of a challenge choosing the ones that will keep your young audience attentive.
 It may even be tougher to get kids to sit still and listen to a story.

+If you want to have more time with your children for reading, you can pay to do homework.
 Reading books to children on Halloween is a great way to take a break from the otherwise wild and crazy festivities.
 Sit down with your kids and enjoy reading.

 Scary, Scary Halloween (2017)